Sonari

-Sonari (IPA: ˈsəʊnɑːrɪ / /as/) is a city and headquarters of the Sonari district (by Chief Minister Mr. Tarun Gogoi on 15 August 2015) in the Indian state of Assam.
+Sonari (IPA: ˈsəʊnɑːrɪ / /as/) is a city and headquarters of the Charaideo district (by Chief Minister Mr. Tarun Gogoi on 15 August 2015) in the Indian state of Assam.

 Tourist Destinations

 There are several unexplored destinations of tourism.
 For instance the mension of famous Assamese poet, lyricist and dramatist Late Parvati Prasad Baruah, The Sonari Shiva Temple, The Sonari Mosque, The Town Auditorium, The Shani Temple, etc.